Registration Data Submission

 Weaning weights: The calf's actual weaning weight and date are no longer required for registration; the breeder is encouraged to report this information if they have it.
 Weaning is recommended between 160 and 250 days of age.
 For contemporary groups, weaning must be taken the same day.

 Yearling weights: Breeders are encouraged to supply this information if they have it providing they have also reported the weaning weight and date.
 Yearling is recommended between 330 and 440 days of age.
-Here again for contemporary groups, yearling must be taken the same day for all calves.
+Here again, for contemporary groups, yearling must be taken the same day for all calves.

 Signature of the owner: The signature (of an authorized representative) of the person requesting registration verifies the accuracy of the information and gives the Association authority to enter this animal into the ASA, HerdBook Services.

 Signature of the breeder: The breeder's name and signature (of an authorized representative), if different than the person registering the calf, are required.
 The breeder is the person who owned the dam at the time she was bred.
 If breeding or calf-at-side information was supplied at the time of transferring the dam, the breeder's signature is not required on the ASA, Herdbook Services application.
 If the calf is the result of an embryo and the breeder is not the applicant, then the calf has to be parentage verified by DNA analysis.
-Click here for information on testing process and parental validation.
+Click here for information on the testing process and parental validation.

 Requesting registration certificate: A registration certificate will be issued if a check is placed in the registration (Reg) column, on the far right-hand side of the form.
 By placing a "T" instead of a check, you may request to register and transfer this animal.

-The buyer's name, address and date of sale must be filled in on the application below the calf's information.
+The buyer's name, address, and date of sale must be filled in on the application below the calf's information.
 If your transfer animal is a cow, breeding information is required.

-Naming the calf: Now is the time to report a name for the calf; keep in mind, you are allowed to use only twenty-four characters including spaces.
+Naming the calf: Now is the time to report a name for the calf; keep in mind, you are allowed to use only thirty characters including spaces.
 Names should be letters only; characters not eligible for use within an animal’s name are, ", ',?, ,,@, #, ^, *, (), +, =,;,:,!, %, $, <, >.
 Also, if you are using a prefix, it has to be available and approved by ASA; the fee for purchasing a fix is $10.00.Please contact our processing team for additional details at 1-406-587-4531.

 Self-billing worksheets: These worksheets are available to help determine the current fees.
 Since ASA operates on a cash basis, processing cannot be completed until payment is received; we do accept Visa, Discover, and Master Cards.
 The performance calculation fee will be charged on all calves submitted for the first time; however, if the calf is dead, no fee is incurred.